SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 Stream selection
 ----------------

-Withouth further configuration scrttv displays waveforms for streams defined in global bindings.
+Without further configuration scrttv displays waveforms for streams defined in global bindings.
 The selection can be refined by configuring :confval:`streams.codes`.
+Streams with

-Streams with :ref:`data latency <scqc>` < :confval:`maxDelay` are hidden but shown again when applicable.
+:ref:`data latency <scqc>` < :confval:`maxDelay` are hidden but
+shown again when applicable.
 By default this parameter is inactive.
 For listing streams hidden from one tab press :kbd:`h`.

 .. _scrttv-time-windows:

-Time Windows
+Time windows
 ------------

-The reading waveforms from RecordsStream, the data is displayed for a time window which by default ends at current time or as given by the command-line option :option:`--end-time`.
+The reading waveforms from RecordStream, the data is displayed for a time window which by default ends at current time or as given by the command-line option :option:`--end-time`.
 Initially, the time window takes the length defined in :confval:`bufferSize` or by the option :option:`--buffer-size`.
 When reading data